MathieuBengle/lumanitech-erp-db-finance/scripts/README.md

 - CI/CD deployment pipelines

 **Prerequisites**:
-- MySQL client with mysql_config_editor installed
+- MySQL client with mysql_config_editor installed (required only if you rely on login paths)
-- Configured login path (see MySQL Login Path section below)
+- Optional: configured login path for non-interactive runs (script falls back to interactive password entry)

 ---